pavelgorev/animapolator/README.md

+The project is a work in progress.
+Discord: https://discord.gg/9pDdrKJy8n

 # Animapolator

 Animapolator is a system of neural networks to generate 2D animations using interpolation. **This is a work in progress.**